chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 - [US1] A user should be able to export a gene set, if the gene set was created by differential expression, the pvalue, log fold change, and category label fields will be populated in addition to the gene name.
 This will be available in a csv file (see data formats for more detail).

-### Users should be able to upload their own gene sets and see them in the right side bar with the option to apply them within current cellxgene functionalities, if the same gene ontology was used when generating the current dataset and the gene set uploaded by the user (ie the gene names match)
+### Users can upload their own gene sets and see them in the right side bar with the full range of current cellxgene functionalities

 - [US2] A user should be able to upload a gene set via a csv file (see data formats for more detail) for a dataset.
 - [US3] A user should be able to upload a gene set they previously downloaded from cellxgene